 I am a researcher in media studies and visual culture.
 I have been undertaking a doctoral research in Media and Communication Studies (MKV) at Lund University.
 This PhD project deals with mediated urban creativity in contemporary Indonesian and Malaysian cities, including its interplay with the notions of identity, space, place, memory and power in Southeast Asian contexts.
-By combining ethnographic and visual approaches, mainly photo-documentation in documentary photography expression, the research draws on qualitative, ethnographic and visual methodologies to explore what people do with media in the context of Southeast Asian urban everyday creativities.
+By combining ethnographic and visual approaches, including the photo-documentation in documentary photography expression, the research draws on qualitative, ethnographic and visual methodologies to explore what people do with media in the context of Southeast Asian urban everyday creativities.

 Övriga uppdrag och meriter

 The complete list of my academic publications can be seen in https://lu.academia.edu/ZakiHabibi

 Before joining Lund University as a PhD Fellow in March 2016, I taught at the Department of Communications, Islamic University of Indonesia (UII), Yogyakarta from August 2006 to February 2016, mainly in the field of media and cultural studies.
 I received my Bachelor degree from the Department of Communications, Gadjah Mada University (UGM), Yogyakarta, Indonesia and obtained my Master of Communications specialisation in Media and Cultural Studies from the School of Communications and Arts, Edith Cowan University (ECU), Perth, Australia.